Keddnyo/TypeCast/README.md

 * Clicking on the header moves the digest to the beginning.

 * Digest text formatting is adaptive for each forum section.
+* Text soft wrap is supported by default but you can turn it off.
+* If you're using a Windows version you can drag the digest text by pressing a mouse button.

 * The links in the digest text are clickable.
 You can go directly to the desired topic.